Viasat/halite/doc/jadeite-basic-syntax-reference.md

 ---
 ### <a name="integer"></a>integer

-Signed numeric integer values with no decimal places.
+Signed, eight byte numeric integer values.
 Alternative integer representations may work, but the only representation that is guaranteed to work on an ongoing basis is that documented here.
+The largest positive integer is 9223372036854775807.
+The most negative integer is -9223372036854775808.

 !["[plus-minus-character] '0-9' {'0-9'}"](./halite-bnf-diagrams/basic-syntax/integer-j.svg)